MaastrichtU-IDS/translator-openpredict/docs/dev/README.md

 Documentation to run the **Translator OpenPredict API** in development.

-Contributions, feedbacks and pull requests are welcomed from anyone!
+> Contributions, feedbacks and pull requests are welcomed!

-This repository uses [GitHub Actions](https://github.com/MaastrichtU-IDS/translator-openpredict/actions) to automatically run tests at each push to the `master` branch, and publish the OpenPredict package to PyPI when a release is created (N.B.: the version of the package needs to be increased in [setup.py](https://github.com/MaastrichtU-IDS/translator-openpredict/blob/master/setup.py#L6) before).
+This repository uses [GitHub Actions](https://github.com/MaastrichtU-IDS/translator-openpredict/actions) to:

+* Automatically run tests at each push to the `master` branch
+* Publish the [OpenPredict package to PyPI](https://pypi.org/project/openpredict/) when a release is created (N.B.: the version of the package needs to be increased in [setup.py](https://github.com/MaastrichtU-IDS/translator-openpredict/blob/master/setup.py#L6) before).

 # Alternative: install for dev 📥